sevmorris/macback-m1/README.md

 mkdir .mackup && cd .mackup
 ```

-3) Create a file in that dir: `my-files.cfg`
+3) Create a file: `my-files.cfg`
-- Add to following the file:
+- Name it whatever you want, and add to following the file:

 ```
 [application]